pharo-open-documentation/pharo-wiki/General/GithubActions.md

 - The baseline to use to load the project is BaselineOf`MyProject`
 - The sources of the project are in /src

-Now that smalltalkCI configuration file is created, we just need to define your github workflow file.
+Now that smalltalkCI configuration file is created, we just need to define your GitHub workflow file.
 This file should be located in `.github/workflows/` folder.
-Lets call ours `testing.yml`.
+Let's call ours `testing.yml`.

 ```yml
 name: CI